RobotsMali-AI/jeli-asr/README.md

 Contributions are welcomed.
 There are no defined guidelines.
 In order to keep the philosophy of the package please refers to [jeli](./jeli/TODO.md).

 ## Contributors & Acknowlegments
+- **[INALCO LLACAN](http://www.inalco.fr/en/research/research-units/llacan)**'s Valentin Vydrine and Jean-Jacques Meric for their active help in all stages of this project.
 - `Coleman Donaldson` of ***[An ka taa](https://www.ankataa.com/)*** for critically reviewing the work, and pointing out some very important facts about the data.
+- **[Google](https://about.google/)** specially the Creative Labs, and Google Cloud for supporting this work in its initial stages.

 ## License
 This work is licensed under the Creative Commons Attribution 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.